Table of Contents

 system Python is fixed anyway, I just hard-code the library name and the include

 On other systems I just rely on Cabal’s built-in support for

-automatically determine the library name and the include directories for Python
+automatically find the library name and the include directories for Python 2.7.

 Calling Python from Haskell was much, much easier than I thought, thanks to Haskell’s good FFI, which takes over all marshaling of primitive types, and provides great utilities and helpers to marshal complex types.